Zonotrichia leucophrys leucophrys, Z. l. gambelii, Z. l. oriantha

 Most Nebraska migrants and winter visitors are the pale-lored subspecies gambelii, which occurs statewide as a migrant, wintering primarily in the Panhandle.
 Two dark-lored subspecies, leucophrys and oriantha, occur in the state.

 Based on breeding range, leucophrys (black lores, pinkish bill; Dunn et al 1995) would be expected in the east and east central; Mark Brogie (personal communication) noted in the Creighton, Knox Co area black-lored birds are usually more common than pale-lored.
 In South Dakota gambelii and leucophrys occur in equal numbers in the extreme east while gambelii is more frequent elsewhere (Tallman et al 2002).
 Ludlow (1935) considered both subspecies common spring migrants in Webster Co, and Tout (1947) indicated that both occur in Lincoln Co, although gambelii was “the commoner”.
-One in Lincoln Co in 2021 may have been either subspecies.
+One in Lincoln Co in 2021 may have been either subspecies. eBird maps (accessed Dec 2024) show leucophrys as essentially a spring and fall migrant in eastern Nebraska with a total of 45 reports.

 Subspecies oriantha breeds in the Rocky Mountains, including the Laramie Mountains of Wyoming, and departs in fall (Faulkner 2010).
 On the northeastern plains of Colorado (including Front Range locations) there are at least 30 fall reports of oriantha with modal arrival dates 7,8,8 Sep and modal departure dates 15,15,16 Oct (eBird.org, accessed Dec 2023).
 There are only four later dates, two without details 22 and 30 Oct, and two with photos 22 and 23 Oct showing a thin black loral line (eBird.org, accessed Dec 2023).
 Thus, it is highly likely dark-lored birds on the eastern Colorado plains after Oct are leucophrys.
 Indeed, it was pointed out by Faulkner (2010) that dark-lored birds on the eastern plains of Wyoming in late fall and winter “might be” leucophrys, rather than oriantha; Tony Leukering (post to COBIRDS 2006) noted that in Colorado oriantha departs the state for the winter and thus it was likely that the 1-2 dark-lored birds that he sees on the eastern plains every winter are indeed referable to leucophrys.
 Thus, two dark-lored birds in Scotts Bluff Co, Nebraska 22 Dec 2022, and singles in Hitchcock Co 9 Feb 2024 and Keith Co 21 Feb 2024 may have been leucophrys.
 Presumably spring migrants are mostly, if not all, oriantha; there are no Panhandle records of “dark-lored” birds before 25 Apr (eBird.org, accessed Jun 2024).
 The only spring record of oriantha for Nebraska is 15 May 2020 in Kimball Co, although there are two Jun records (see below).
+A single on 3 May and three on 8 May 2022 in Dundy Co may have been leucophrys; although while oriantha should be moving north on those dates, none were reported on the eastern Colorado plains until 13, 16 and 22 May in 2022 (eBird.org, accessed Dec 2024).

 There are two Jun records of oriantha in western Nebraska, not far from the breeding range in Colorado and Wyoming: one was photographed at Crescent Lake NWR, Garden Co 18 Jun 2010 (Cory Gregory, eBird.org), and a male specimen UNSM ZM7494 was collected 23 Jun 1916 at Mitchell, Scotts Bluff Co (Mickel and Dawson 1920).
 The latter has a very dark reddish-brown bill, is as pale on the flanks as any other specimen in the UNSM collection and has extensive black coloration in the loral area which extends to the gape.
 Another specimen, UNSM ZM7483, is virtually identical to UNSM ZM7494.
 Cory Gregory (eBird.org) pointed out a difference in his 18 Jun 2010 record between oriantha and leucophrys where oriantha has “the lower white stripe ending at the front of the eye, not extending farther towards the bill as in Z. l. leucophrys“.

-A complicating factor is the existence of a zone of intergradation between gambeli and leucophrys in northeastern Manitoba and eastward near Hudson Bay, where “intermediates … abound” (Chilton et al 2020); migrants associated with this zone may appear in Nebraska, presumably in the east.
+A complicating factor is the existence of a zone of intergradation between gambelii and leucophrys in northeastern Manitoba and eastward near Hudson Bay, where “intermediates … abound” (Chilton et al 2020); migrants associated with this zone may appear in Nebraska, presumably in the east.
 A possible intergrade was photographed in Lancaster Co 14 Oct 2021 (see photo herein).

 White-crowned Sparrow hybridizes occasionally with other Zonotrichia species, Golden-crowned, Harris’s, and White-throated Sparrows, although none are recorded for Nebraska.
 Nearest are three hybrids with Golden-crowned Sparrow for Colorado and one of a hybrid with White-throated Sparrow for Iowa (eBird.org, accessed Dec 2023).

-Spring: winter<<<>>> May 31, Jun 1, 1
+Spring: winter<<<>>> May 31, Jun 1, 1 (gambelii); Apr 23, 26, 27 <<<>>> May 9,10,13 (leucophrys)

 Early spring migration dates are difficult to determine because of the presence of wintering birds.
 There is a noticeable northward move into the southern Panhandle in May and eBird bar charts show increased reports mid-Apr through mid-May (eBird.org, accessed Dec 2023).
 Tout (1947) gave migration dates in Lincoln Co 2 Apr-26 May.